 - Eggs: Egg acts as a binder to help hold the kolokithokeftedes together.

-- Panko breadcrumbs: Regular breadcrumbs can be substituted.
+- Breadcrumbs: Regular breadcrumbs or panko bread crumbs can be used.

 - Flour: I use all-purpose flour